-- 1. Any person making an entry of an animal or article, misrepresenting the same in any way will forfeit the premium and be excluded from competition. - 2.
-Exhibitors will be required to keep their space and stalls in a clean condition by removing any fifth and litter to where the sanitation force of the association may get to it with convenience. - 3.
-Livestock must be exhibited promptly when ordered to be shown. - 4.
-All stalls and stall areas should be clean and presentable on premium sale day, in order to go through the auction.

-5. Tagging system for unclean stalls or pens
+- 1. Any person making an entry of an animal or article, misrepresenting the same in any way will forfeit the premium and be excluded from competition. - Exhibitors will be required to keep their space and stalls in a clean condition by removing any fifth and litter to where the sanitation force of the association may get to it with convenience. - 3.
+Livestock must be exhibited promptly when ordered to be shown. - All stalls and stall areas should be clean and presentable on premium sale day, in order to go through the auction. - 5.
+Criticizing or interfering with the judge, other exhibitors, breed representatives, show officials, or Fair Board members before, during or after the event may result in an individual or group being expelled, placed on probation, declared ineligible or barred from the Fair.
+This also includes messing with another exhibitor's exhibit. - 6.
+Tagging system for unclean stalls or pens - a.

-- a.
 First offense Yellow Tag if the superintendent of that species finds the stall or pen unclean, the individual using that stall or pen has less than 10 hours, from the time that the tag was attached to clean the stall or pen. - b.
 If the stall or pen has not been cleaned within those allotted 10 hours, an Orange Tag will be attached to the stall or pen by the superintendent of that species, but only after consulting with another superintendent of another species about the situation.
 If both superintendents feel it is necessary, the Orange Tag will be placed on the stall or pen. - c.
 If it is still not cleaned at the end of the 10 hours, a Red Tag will be issued.
 In order to issue a Red Tag, the superintendent of that species must consult with a Fair Board Member and an Extension Board Member or Extension Agent.
 If the three involved feel that the situation deems the need of a Red Tag, it will be placed on the stall or pen and that individual must remove their animal from the premises and will not receive any premium money.